-For "Impressionist" color display you will need to blend a variegated or mottled color with a matching solid thread, and stitch in any of the above-mentioned ways.
+For an "Impressionist" color display you will need to blend a variegated or mottled color with a matching solid thread and stitch in any of the above-mentioned ways.
 The specialty thread will add depth and movement to your color, without making it seem obvious.
-You can get similar results by blending a variegated floss with a matching metallic color (light. gray and silver, light yellow and gold, etc.)
+You can get similar results by blending a variegated floss with a matching metallic color (light. gray and silver, light yellow and gold, etc.).

 An Iridescent color display is a little more complicated.
-You will need to stitch all the bottom legs in one color, then stitch all the top legs in another color.
-The term "iridescent" is being used because as the fabric or viewer moves, the eye will catch first the top legs then the bottom one, so the color will appear to "shimmer".
+You will need to stitch all the bottom legs in one color then stitch all the top legs in another color.
+The term "iridescent" is being used because as the fabric or viewer moves, the eye will catch first the top legs then the bottom one, so the color will appear to "shimmer."
 Depending on how different the threads are, and whether the darker or the lighter thread is on top, you'll get even more unique looks from this technique.
-This is also an easy way to add sparkle to your design without having to use blended threads in the needle—just use your metallic or blending filament for the top leg of the cross stitch.
-Teresa Wentzler recommends this technique for her complicated designs.
+This is also an easy way to add sparkle to your design without having to use blended threads in the needle—just use your metallic or blending filament for the top leg of the cross-stitch.

-Experiment with these techniques in advance on a piece of "doodle cloth", and keep notes of how you feel about the results.
-This will provide a reference for future designs which call for specially dyed fibers.
-It will also help give you the confidence to use these special fibers in designs which don't call for them.
+Experiment with these techniques in advance on a piece of "doodle cloth," and keep notes of how you feel about the results.
+This will provide a reference for future designs that call for specially dyed fibers.
+It will also help give you the confidence to use these special fibers in designs that don't call for them.

 While these techniques are tips will help you along the way, remember that how your final piece looks is totally up to you.
 Use these ideas as a stepping board to try new ways of stitching.
 Don't be afraid to put your own spin on it.
 Never stress if you don't get the technique just right, have fun, practice, and make it your own!
 As the saying goes: "Thread goes through needle.
 Needle goes through fabric.
 Everything else is a suggestion."